Razor Dirt Quad VS Dirt Quad 500 Comparison Review 2020

 Recommended Rider Age and Weight

-- The Dirt Quad four wheeler is recommended for ages 8 and older with a maximum rider weight of 120 lbs.
+- The Dirt Quad four wheeler is recommended for ages 8 and older with a maximum rider weight of 120 pounds.

-- The Dirt Quad 500 wheeler is recommend for ages 14 and up with a maximum rider weight of 220 lbs.
+- The Dirt Quad 500 wheeler is recommend for ages 14 and up with a maximum rider weight of 220 pounds.

 - Dirt Quad is built primarily for younger kids whereas the Dirt Quad 500 can be used by both teenagers and adults.